FunhouseAtelier/cheffree/README.md

 ## Currently Under Development

-- Refactored all exisiting code.
+- Refactor general Zod parsing logic, so it just takes the data and the schema as inputs then returns a ready-to-consume result of the established success/failure type.
+- Store recipes in a database.

 ## Future Plans

-- Store recipes in a database.
 - Show feeds of recipes.
 - Connect with other users.
 - Share recipes with other users.
 - Implement feeback regarding best practices for recipe-authoring. \*(per Scooter)

 ## Revision History

+### 0.1.15

+- Improved initial rendering of SVG icons.
+- Implemented Zod for parsing form data and inferring types of selected data from database schema.
+- Replaced Remix example favicon with a Chef kiss emoji.
+- Did a major refactoring of all existing code and added many inline comments.

 ### 0.1.14